Spectrogram of a radio wave reflection off a ionised meteor trail lasting about 60 s:

 this page is about different radio monitoring projects of mine.
 Hopefully it will be inspiring and informative.
 Basically, radio monitoring means the recording of received RF-power.

-Also I took the chance of the solar eclipse occurring 2015 in Europe to observe their effect on the ionosphere by measuring the propagation of low frequency radio waves.
+I took the chance of the solar eclipse occurring in Europe 2015 to observe their effect on the ionosphere by measuring the propagation of low frequency radio waves.
 Different transmitters at different wavelengths in the vlf- and lf-range were involved.
 Their signals were recorded quasi-simultaneously for several days to see, how they deviate during the eclipse.
 Read more.

 My most extensive project is dedicated to the radio observation of meteors.
 After first steps in this topic soon my interest arised in the study of meteor head echoes.
 Thereby, the french GRAVES-Radar was used as a very powerful transmitter for meteor head echo reception.
 As a necessary prerequisite I developed a fast recording software with numerical output together with a second program to processes the gained data.
 Both scripts can be downloaded for free.
 The radio detectability of head echoes as well as the visualisation of meteor showers and major sporadic meteor origins based on meteor head echoes were covered in depth in several studies.
 Read more.